//this is the mailchimp popup form //ShareThis code for sharing images

 Even before a potential hire joins your company, you can already see the effects of your organizational culture.
 In an article posted by Business News Daily, company culture is one of the biggest considerations for 77% of job hunters today.

-In the same article, it says that 65% of millennials in the US and the UK value work culture over employee compensation.
+The same article states that 65% of millennials in the US and the UK value work culture over employee compensation.

-Each organization — like the people in it — has its own personality.
-Having said that, organizational culture consists of seven distinct characteristics.
+Each organization—like the people in it—has its own personality.
+Organizational culture consists of seven distinct characteristics.
 Different businesses value each of them in varying degrees, and therein lies the uniqueness of each workplace culture.

 Let’s take a closer look at the characteristics that define an organizational culture: